People and culture

 The cosmopolitan Seychellois are a colourful and harmonious blend of different races, with stem from African, European and Asian roots all of whom have brought something of their own customs and way of life to the islands.
 The result is a Creole culture enriched from the melting pot of many continents.

 There are three official languages – English, French and Creole.
 Creole is spoken by everyone and is an adaptation of 17thcentury French with additional words and expressions coming from African languages and from Madagascar.
 It has been elevated to national language status, earning the same respect as English and French.
 Today Creole is a written as well as a spoken language, which has resulted in an outburst of creativity in plays, poetry and prose.

-Roman Catholicism is the dominant religion, but there are also Anglican and Protestant churches together with smaller Muslim, Hindu and Bahaï.
+Roman Catholicism is the dominant religion, but there are also Anglican and Protestant churches together with smaller Muslim, Hindu and Bahaï communities.

 The local currency is the Seychelles Rupee (SCR).
-Euro, USD (also as traveller cheques), credit cards (Visa and Mastercard) are widely accepted.
+Euro, USD (as well as traveller cheques), credit cards (Visa and Mastercard) are widely accepted.
 ATM facilities are available at major banks and also at the airports.

 220-240 volts AC 50 Hz.
 Seychelles use the British standard square three-pin 13 amp plug.

 No particular vaccination is required except against yellow fever if you’ve been travelling in infected areas before arriving in Seychelles.